 We use a lot of different content management systems, and each one has its own set of pros and cons.
 Our usual go-to's are Yii2, Laravel, NodeJS, MODX and Wordpress, though we’ve also used many more including Drupal, Concrete5, Opencart, and Prestashop.

 There isn’t a one-size-fits-all content management system, as each one satisfies their own niche.
 But if you have simple requirements, then we will most-likely recommend MODX or Wordpress.

 Sometimes you may have more advanced plans for your website.
 You may want user login features with a bespoke dashboard, tools to take recurring payments, or want the option to build an app that connects to your website to populate it with data.
 If you fall into this category, then you should probably consider us building your site using a development framework such as Yii2, Laravel or NodeJS ExpressJS/Sails.

-For larger scopes of work, we will usually split the payments over the life of the project in monthly intervals.
-For example, a £12,000 project over three months might be divided into four instalments of £3k (25% each).
+For larger scopes of work, we will split the payments over the life of the project at monthly intervals.
+For example, a £12,000 project over three months would divide into four instalments of £3k (25% each).

 We work this way because it supports your cash flow, and means that you don’t have to pay too much money up front in advance of seeing some output from us.

 Absolutely!
 Here is a small selection of our favourites:

 This book isn’t just aimed at start-up entrepreneurs; it also applies to existing businesses launching new products.
 It covers the most effective way to launch and test a new tech product, helping you to eliminate waste and maximise success.